 Figure 2: Widescreen slide

 If you are happy with widescreen slides, then that's great.
-We already referred to our Set Standard 4:3 Aspect Ratio as Default in PowerPoint 2013 tutorial if you want to change the defaults in PowerPoint 2013 from 16:9 to 4:3.
+You can explore our Set Standard 4:3 Aspect Ratio as Default in PowerPoint 2013 tutorial if you want to change the defaults in PowerPoint 2013 from 16:9 to 4:3.

 Want to know if the new Widescreen option in PowerPoint 2013 and newer versions is an improvement?
 Explore our Widescreen Implementations in PowerPoint tutorial.